 Swiss Ball Stir The Pot

 Half-kneeling Wood Chops

 The Prehab membership is the anti-barrier solution to keeping your body healthy.
 Access state-of-the-art physical therapy, fitness programs, and workouts online in the comforts of your own home or gym!
 Taking control of your health with exercise & education from the palm of your hand has never been easier.
 Get access to 50+ programs, 100+ unique workouts, and 3000+ exercises to build your own workout routines.
 Trial it for free, and learn how to get out of pain, avoid injury, and optimize your health with [P]rehab!

 Here is an excerpt from the article that greatly summarizes why core stiffness matters.

 “In essence, when sufficient core stiffness is lacking, athlete movement becomes inefficient and manifested by performance decrements and can increase injury risk.
-Many athletic tasks involve stability about the frontal and transverse planes; consider a football player who sprints 5 yards forward and powerfully cuts left.
-If lateral core stiffness is insufficient, energy leaks causing buckling at the torso compromises speed and increases known injury mechanisms of spine bending under load (28) and knee valgus buckling (20).”
+Many athletic tasks involve stability in the frontal and transverse planes; consider a football player who sprints 5 yards forward and powerfully cuts left.
+If lateral core stiffness is insufficient, energy leaks causing buckling at the torso compromise speed and increase known injury mechanisms of spine bending under load (28) and knee valgus buckling (20).”

 You could argue weight lifting exercises activate the core.
 However, traditional barbell exercises such as the squat and deadlift are sagittal plane dominant exercises.
 The authors of this article support the notion that this core training program is better at creating 3-dimensional spinal stability.
 Also, due to the fact this core training program is mostly body-weight exercises, the amount of external load volume on the body is minimal compared to traditional weight lifting.
 The authors suggest this core training program is an excellent mid-season option for athletes to perform on training days and during their pregame warm-ups in an effort to reduce the risk of injuries!